cpina/radio-pi/README.md

 # Hardware for RaspberryPi
 Hardware components used to build our radio-pi:
-(link to The Pit Hut just for reference)
+(link to The Pi Hut just for reference)

 ## Raspberry Pi basics
 * ![Raspberry Pi 3 model B](https://thepihut.com/products/raspberry-pi-3-model-b).
 It has WiFi which is handy to move the radio at home (alternatively a Raspberry Pi 2 with a USB WiFi adaptor might have worked).